Internet Use Policy

 - Viewing, printing, or distributing obscenity or child pornography, or materials harmful to minors in accordance with the Florida Statutes, Chapter 847, as may be amended.

-- Intentionally disrupting or interfering with other computer or network users, services, or equipment; unauthorized use of a public computer [i.e., use of another person’s login credentials or appropriating another person’s Internet session], in accordance with the Florida Statutes, Chapter 815, as may be amended.
+- Intentionally disrupting or interfering with other computer or network users, services, or equipment; unauthorized use of a public computer [i.e., use of another person’s login credentials or appropriating another person’s Internet session], including hacking, in accordance with the Florida Statutes, Chapter 815, as may be amended.

 - Mishandling, damaging, or attempting to damage computer equipment or software; tampering with computer or network settings.